-Family of woman killed by police asks for body back
+Family of woman killed by Minneapolis police hires Castile family attorney

 The audio was provided to CNN by the operator of Minnesota PoliceClips, a company that monitors and records police radio dispatches.

-Neither police nor the city of Minneapolis communications department would verify the authenticity of the Minnesota PoliceClips recording.
-But Assistant Police Chief Medaria Arradondo confirmed that, after canvassing the area, the officers found no evidence of sexual assault.
+Neither police nor the city of Minneapolis communications department would verify the authenticity of the recording.

 Answers slow